InchBug /MyDrinky Shark Tank Net Worth

 What do they get in one Orbit Label package?

 They may now pick between a 2-pack and a 4-pack of Orbit Labels as of June 2021.
-Each personalized Orbit Labels bundle features labels in a single colour with similar customization.
+Each personalized Orbit Labels bundle features labels in a single color with similar customization.

-How many colours can they select per package of Orbit Labels or Adhesive Labels?
+How many colors can they select per package of Orbit Labels or Adhesive Labels?

-Because all labels within a set must have the same colour (unless otherwise specified), only one colour can be used per package.
+Because all labels within a set must have the same color (unless otherwise specified), only one color can be used per package.

-Do they need to remove the Orbit Labels before placing in the dishwasher, sterilizing, or microwaving?
+Do they need to remove the Orbit Labels before placing in the dishwasher, sterilizing, or microwaving them?

 No!
 Orbit Labels have been created and tested to resist frequent dishwashing, boiling, and microwave use.
 The Orbit Label is not going to peel, fade, or wash away.